MatthewJamesBoyle/react-native-flash-cards/README.md

 * Show how many questions are remaining on the screen.
 * When the score is displayed, buttons are displayed to either start the quiz over or go back to the Individual Deck view.
 * Tidy up UI.
+* Add Nav Bar to android.
+* Make layout work for both ios and android.